Pay it online, report an issue or request a service, submit on it, or ask us.

 The Waimakariri District Council is one of the largest employers in the Waimakariri District and has become an employer of choice.

 The Recovery Plan included a new road link between Feldwick Drive and Cass Street.
 We understand that residents have spent a long time with difficult road conditions and are keen to see permanent repairs made.
-The approval of the Recovery Plan means that this is now possible and Council is eager to get the new road underway.
+The approval of the Recovery Plan means this is now possible.

 The purpose of the new road is to:

-While we are progressing the new road we are also working with Land Information New Zealand to secure the land to build the road.
+In 2017, while progressing the design, consents and contract for new road, we were also working with Land Information New Zealand to secure the land to build the road.

 The new road will connect Feldwick Drive (near Gray Crescent), via Bracebridge Street, to Cass Street.
 The new road will pass along the boundary of Gray Crescent Reserve and the other new reserves.